JapaneseMayonnaise/democratic-carpool-karaoke/README.md

-# Family drive with React.js
+# Democratic Carpool Karaoke

-Family Drive is a Node.js application that generates a playlist on user's Spotify account which consists of hit songs from different generations based on user's input.
+Democratic Carpool Karaoke(Former 'Family Drive') is a Node.js application that generates a playlist on user's Spotify account which consists of hit songs from different generations based on user's input.
+It plays 2 songs from either generation by turn.

 ## Tech/framework used